 You can get followers on Twitter by recruiting brand influencers.
-Brand influencers and ambassadors on Twitter are your best customers – the customers who have a big audience on Twitter and love your product.
-When you get brand influencers and ambassadors to promote your products, you want them to spread the word about your store and products to their Twitter followers, encouraging them to visit your Twitter profile or website to learn more.
+Brand influencers and ambassadors on Twitter are your best customers.
+They’re the customers who have a big audience on Twitter and love your product.
+Get influencers to promote your products to their Twitter followers.
+It’ll help you increase your audience size and sales.

 How do you find the best influencers and ambassadors for your ecommerce store?
-Start by identifying your best customers on Twitter – watch who talks about you or mentions your store’s @username and check out their account to see if you want to establish a working relationship with your brand.
-You can also utilize services that integrate with Shopify – like Brand Ambassador – to help you managed affiliate and influencer programs for your store.
+Start by identifying your best customers on Twitter.
+Find out who mentions your store’s @username and start building a relationship with them.
+You can also utilize services that integrate with Shopify – like Brand Ambassador – to help you manage affiliate and influencer programs for your store.

-There are lots of additional ways to get more Twitter followers for your ecommerce store.
+There are lots of additional ways to get more Twitter followers.
 The key is to get creative.
 Look for inspiration everywhere.
 Online retailers like Zee.Dog created the Zee.Dog Mafia – influencers who represent their store and products on Instagram.
 A similar tactic could be used by creating “personalities” or recruiting influencer that speak your customer’s language on Twitter.